-- 1 Connect to a database as a user with DBA authority. - 2 Open the Integrated Logins folder for the database, and double-click Login Mapping.
+- 1 Connect to a database as a user with DBA authority. - 2 Right-click the Login Mappings folder for the database, and select Login Mapping.
 The Integrated Login wizard is displayed. - 3 On the first page of the wizard, enter the name of the system (computer) user for whom the integrated login is to be created.
 You can either select a name from the list or enter a name.